 But equally, one might ask: If barristers have it so tough, being paid strictly for the work they do and no more, why do it?

 The short answer, I suggest, is that people become barristers for the love of advocacy.
-As even this student can attest, there is no feeling like persuading a court that your interpretation of the law is correct — or, at least, better than the other side’s.
-And as a mature student who is no stranger to the repetitive environment of the office, having worked in jobs ranging from customer services to the Civil Service, I have no doubt that my legal career should involve more of the former and less of the latter.
+As even this student can attest, there is no feeling like persuading a court that your interpretation of the law is correct — or, at least, better than your opponent’s.
+And as a mature student who is no stranger to the repetitive environment of the office, having worked in jobs ranging from customer services to the Civil Service, I have no doubt that my legal career should involve more advocacy and less pen-pushery.

 Having put my case for separation, I should now, in a spirit of fairness, address some of the potential flaws in both mine and Wellman’s views.

 The 1990 Courts and Legal Services Act made significant reforms to the English Legal System.
-Details of these reforms can be discovered online, but for present purposes, the Act dismantled some of the traditional distinctions between barristers and solicitors.
-In particular, solicitors were given the right to undergo additional training in order to become solicitor-advocates, thereby enabling such solicitors to speak on behalf of their clients.
+Details of these reforms can be discovered online, but for present purposes, the Act dismantled some traditional distinctions between barristers and solicitors.
+In particular, solicitors were given the right to undergo further training to become solicitor-advocates, thereby enabling such solicitors to speak on behalf of their clients.
 However, whilst this reform lifted the barrister’s monopoly on speaking in the higher courts, all solicitors had enjoyed advocacy rights in the lower courts for decades.
-Therefore, it would be wrong to assume that solicitors are, on the whole, less capable of advocacy than barristers.
+Therefore, it would be wrong to assume that solicitors are less capable of advocacy than barristers.

 Another incorrect assumption is that all barristers work in courts, whilst all solicitors work in offices.
 As academics Slapper & Kelly have written, solicitors can mostly be thought of as general practitioners, whilst barristers can mostly be thought of as court advocates.
 However, a barrister specialising in, say, tax law, will seldom (if ever) need to appear in court, whilst a solicitor at a criminal law firm might rack-up hundreds of hours spent defending clients before magistrates.
 Therefore, it cannot be claimed that all barristers are “experienced in the trial of causes” and thus able to complete trials in shorter time than solicitors — bringing about more “equitable” verdicts in the process.